Continuing Education Activity

 - Ranson score of 3 or greater or APACHE score of 8 or higher

-- Necrotizing pancreatitis (5-10%), seen as an intra/extra-pancreatic heterogenous fluid collection and necrosis
+- Necrotizing pancreatitis (5% to 10%), seen as an intra/extra-pancreatic heterogeneous fluid collection and necrosis

 Systemic complications include sepsis, bacteremia from the migration of intestinal flora, pleural effusions, ARDS, and shock.

 Chronic pancreatitis patients are also at increased risk of developing pancreatic cancer, pancreatic diabetes, bile duct obstruction, and splenic vein thrombosis.

 Consultations from the following specialties may be necessary: